HumanSignal/label-studio/docs/source/guide/ml.md

 Use a virtual environment with `venv`, `virtualenv` or `conda` Python environments to run your ML backend.
 You can use the same environment as Label Studio.
 See the [Python documentation about creating virtual environments](https://docs.python.org/3/tutorial/venv.html#creating-virtual-environments) for more.

 ### Start your custom ML backend
-If you don't want to [use Docker Compose](#Get-started-with-an-example-ML-backend), follow these steps to set up your ML backend.
-These steps use an example ML backend but you can modify them where noted to set up a custom ML backend.
+If you don't want to [use Docker Compose](#Quickstart-with-an-example-ML-backend), follow these steps to set up and start your ML backend server.

 1. Clone the Label Studio Machine Learning Backend git repository.
 From the command line, run the following:
   ```bash